kamilkhanlab/nonsmooth-forward-ad/README.md

-# Nonsmooth vector forward AD
+# nonsmooth-forward-ad
-This repository provides an implementation in Julia of two recent methods for generalized derivative evaluation from our research group:
+The `NonsmoothFwdAD` module in [NonsmoothFwdAD.jl](src/NonsmoothFwdAD.jl) provides an implementation in Julia of two recent methods for generalized derivative evaluation:

 - the [vector forward mode of automatic differentiation (AD)][1] for composite functions, and
 - the [compass difference rule][2] for bivariate scalar-valued functions.